stochaztic/eb-randomizer/README.md

 There is a discussion channel for this randomizer at the [EarthBound Speedrunning Discord](https://discord.gg/WWVYwkE).

-Custom sprite contributions by: stochaztic, Artheau, Quatropus, the salvation phoenix, Zephram, Aurilliux, Mouser, TheKubliest, Bacon, Zephram, Peebs, EBrent, and Gabbi.
+Custom sprite contributions by: stochaztic, Artheau, Quatropus, the salvation phoenix, Zephram, Aurilliux, Mouser, TheKubliest, Bacon, Zephram, Peebs, EBrent, Gabbi, and BossCrafty.

 Custom music contributions by: Ari3s, Aurilliux, avolience, Blazephlozard, D-Man, EBisumaru, frogmary, Triple-Q, UltrBolt, vince94, and Xarlable.